dbaumann888/traintracks/README.md

 # TODO
 unit test:
-scoring, Route.connectTo(), Ticket.isTicketCompleted()

-test scoring
+scoring of Longest Route
+Route.connectTo()
+Ticket.isTicketCompleted()

-change score to not include tickets during game play (except maybe for player to see personal score including tickets
+change score to show public score (and not reveal ticket score to other players)

+add PlayerStation for europe built stations by player and pass in to updateScore to compute stationScore;

 implement discard tickets